 (b) for the purposes of section 6(3) of the State Superannuation (Transitional and Consequential Provisions) Act 2000 the person elected to fill that vacancy is taken to have been elected under section 5(3)(c) of the GES Act.

-53. Dispute in progress at commencement day
+53. Dispute in progress at 17 Feb 2001

-If, before the commencement day, a person lodged a dispute with the Minister under regulation 25 of the Government Employees Superannuation (Board Elections) Regulations 1988 8 but as at that day the Minister had not dealt with it, the Minister is to deal with the dispute in accordance with those regulations as if they were still in force.
+If, before the commencement day, a person lodged a dispute with the Minister under regulation 25 of the Government Employees Superannuation (Board Elections) Regulations 1988 13 but as at that day the Minister had not dealt with it, the Minister is to deal with the dispute in accordance with those regulations as if they were still in force.